 - Lower cholesterol

 In this article, I’m going to discuss the benefits of ashwagandha in healing your thyroid, adrenal glands, improving mood, and supporting brain health.

 Ashwagandha is a superstar when it comes to improving the health of your thyroid.
 Scientists don’t completely understand how adaptogens work, but we know that they can be extremely effective especially at balancing hormones.

-One of the most incredible aspects about adaptogenic herbs like ashwagandha is that it can help people with both hypo and hyper thyroid issues.
+One of the most incredible aspects of adaptogenic herbs like ashwagandha is that it can help people with both hypo and hyperthyroid issues.
 It has been shown to support a sluggish thyroid for people diagnosed with Hashimotos, and has been shown to improve the health of those with an overactive thyroid or Graves disease.

 Adaptogenic herbs work with your body, to bring you back into balance, whether your levels are high or low.

 Animal studies reveal ashwagandha has a thyroid hormone balancing effect.
 In a 20 days study mice were give ashwagandha and their T3 and T4 levels were analyzed along with lipid peroxidation (anti-oxidant protection).
 Significant increases in serum T4 were found which indicates this herb has a stimulatory effect on a sluggish thyroid.